SSR2212/Shikart/README.md

 - If not, the purchase remains valid with no return or exchange.

 ## How to Access the Website
 The website is live on GitHub Pages.
-Visit: [Shikart Live Site](https://SSR2212.github.io/Shikart)
-(*Replace the link with your actual GitHub Pages URL after enabling it.*)
+Visit:   https://ssr2212.github.io/Shikart/ (*Replace the link with your actual GitHub Pages URL after enabling it.*)

 ## Features